Fortress-Blast/Fortress-Blast/README.md

 - `sm_fortressblast_drop <0-2>` - How to handle dropping powerups on death.
 0 = Never drop, 1 = Only drop on maps with no .json file (default), 2 = Always drop.
 - `sm_fortressblast_drop_rate <0-100>` - Set the chance a player will drop a powerup on death out of 100.
 Default 5.
 - `sm_fortressblast_drop_team <1-3>` - Set the teams that will drop powerups on death.
 1 = Both (default), 2 = RED, 3 = BLU.
+- `sm_fortressblast_key <string>` - Set the player input that will constitute using a powerup. `attack3` is default, but `reload` is recommended for PASS Time.
+Players are warned if they press `attack3` but it is not the set key.
 - `sm_fortressblast_mannpower <0-2>` - Set whether Mannpower powerups are replaced with Fortress Blast powerups.
 0 = Don't replace, 1 = Replace only if there is no .json file, 2 = Always replace (default).

 Known bugs (v0.3)